ywatanabe1989/genai/templates/Program.md

   - """Parameters"""
   - """Functions & Classes"""

+- Please use the black formatting as much as possible.

 - My code may include my own Python utility package, mngs.
 Keep its syntax unchanged.

 - When possible, independently implement reusable functions or classes as I will incorporate them into my mngs toolbox.